snoomrpower/LoLUpdater/README.md

 powershell -NoProfile -ExecutionPolicy bypass -File LoLUpdater.ps1

-After the first restart you should just rerun the script, it will the restart again and you can play your game.
+After the restart you should rerun the script again to patch the game.